dev-VinayM/Dagger2Application/README.md

 ### About Project :
 Employee is dependent on Salary and ContactDetails. <br>
-ContactDetails is dependent on Address.
+Residence is dependent on Address.

 ![dependencyGraph](https://user-images.githubusercontent.com/76177174/110505735-706e1380-8124-11eb-9b68-fadb980e637d.jpg)